What’s the Buzz: The First Parish Beehives

 The First Parish Beehives were funded by the Lydia Maria Child Fund in late 2017 as an environmental stewardship initiative.
-Located in Wayland’s Community Apiary field adjacent to the Community Gardens — where First Parish’s Pantry Garden is situated — the beehives are tended by a team of First Parish volunteers that includes Ann Gordon, Nan Jahnke, Deb Stubeda, John Thompson and Kathie Schmidt Cromwell.
+The Fund has provided ongoing support since then.
+Located in Wayland’s Community Apiary field adjacent to the Community Gardens — where First Parish’s Pantry Garden is situated — the beehives are tended by a team of First Parish volunteer beekeepers.

-The team will post periodic updates here about our activities.
+The Bee Team posts periodic updates here about our activities.
 We also make occasional presentations at First Parish or in the community, for adults as well as children.
 We enjoy educating people about bees and the critical role they play in sustaining the world’s food crops, including many of the foods we eat every day.

 Summer 2020: Busy Time in the Bee Yard, and Honey!